A Scalable Algorithm For Sparse Portfolio Selection: Computational Experiments on Real-World Data

-Our main findings from this experiment are as follows: \begin{itemize} \item Algorithm \ref{alg:refinedCuttingPlaneMethod} outperforms \verb|CPLEX| in the presence of minimum investment constraints, possibly because the master problems solved by Algorithm \ref{alg:refinedCuttingPlaneMethod} are cardinality constrained LOs, rather than SOCPs, and therefore the method can quickly expand larger branch-and-bound trees. \item Running the \verb|in-out| method at the root node improves solve times when $k \geq 10$, but does more harm than good when $k<10$, because in the latter case Algorithm \ref{alg:refinedCuttingPlaneMethod} already performs well. \item Running the \verb|in-out| method at non-root nodes does more harm than good for easy problems, but improves solve times for larger problems ($400+$ with $k \in \{8, 10\}$), as reported in Appendix \ref{sec:suppbuyin}. \item With a cardinality constraint, Algorithm \ref{alg:refinedCuttingPlaneMethod}'s solve times are comparable to those reported by \citet{zheng2014improving}.
-Without a cardinality constraint, our solve times are an order of magnitude faster than \citet{zheng2014improving}'s, and comparable to those reported by \citet{frangioni2016approximated}. \item As shown in Appendix \ref{sec:suppbuyin}, applying the diagonal dominance preprocessing technique proposed by \citet{frangioni2007sdp} yields faster solve times than applying the technique proposed by \citet{zheng2014improving}, even though the latter technique yields tighter continuous relaxations \citep{zheng2014improving}.
-This might occur because \citet{frangioni2007sdp}'s technique prompts our approach to make better branching decisions and/or \citet{zheng2014improving}'s approach is only guaranteed to yield tighter continuous relaxations before (i.e. not after) branching. \end{itemize}
+Our main findings from this experiment are as follows: \begin{itemize} \item Algorithm \ref{alg:refinedCuttingPlaneMethod} outperforms \verb|CPLEX| in the presence of minimum investment constraints. {Interestingly, the log output indicates that \verb|CPLEX|'s custom heuristics typically obtain incumbent solutions which are better than those obtained by Algorithm \ref{alg:warmstart} and supplied to Algorithm \ref{alg:refinedCuttingPlaneMethod} as a warm-start.
+This suggests that Algorithm \ref{alg:refinedCuttingPlaneMethod}'s superior numerical performance arises because it can develop high-quality (i.e., better than the SOCO bound) lower bounds more quickly.
+This shouldn't be too surprising, since beating a continuous relaxation bound involves branching (or cutting), which is cheaper to perform on a pure binary formulation than a MISOCO formulation. } \item Running the \verb|in-out| method at the root node improves solve times when $k \geq 10$, but does more harm than good when $k<10$, because in the latter case Algorithm \ref{alg:refinedCuttingPlaneMethod} already performs well. \item Running the \verb|in-out| method at non-root nodes does more harm than good for easy problems, but improves solve times for larger problems ($400+$ with $k \in \{8, 10\}$), as reported in Appendix \ref{sec:suppbuyin}. \item With a cardinality constraint, Algorithm \ref{alg:refinedCuttingPlaneMethod}'s solve times are comparable to those reported by \citet{zheng2014improving, frangioni2016approximated} {(note however that this comparison is imperfect since all three approaches were run on different machines; the source code for the other two approaches is unavailable and hence we cannot obtain truly comparable data}). {This can be explained by the fact that all three methods solve these problems in $10$s of seconds, and thus these problems can be viewed as ``easy''.} Without an {explicit} cardinality constraint {(but with minimum investment constraints which impose an implicit cardinality constraint {of $k \approx 13$ \cite{frangioni2007sdp}})}, our solve times are two orders of magnitude faster than those reported by \citet{zheng2014improving}'s { (an average of $580$s for $400+$)}, and an order of magnitude faster than those by \citet{frangioni2016approximated} { (an average of $52$s for $400+$)}. \item As shown in Appendix \ref{sec:suppbuyin}, applying the diagonal dominance preprocessing technique proposed by \citet{frangioni2007sdp} yields faster solve times than applying the technique proposed by \citet{zheng2014improving}, even though the latter technique yields tighter continuous relaxations \citep{zheng2014improving}.
+This might occur because \citet{frangioni2007sdp}'s technique prompts our approach to make better branching decisions and/or \citet{zheng2014improving}'s approach is only guaranteed to yield tighter continuous relaxations before (i.e., not after) branching. \item {As shown in Appendix \ref{sec:suppbuyin}, passing the cuts generated by the \verb|in-out| method to \verb|CPLEX| does more harm than good.
+This can be explained by the fact that the SOCP relaxation, which is very affordable to compute, is at least as strong as the lower approximation generated by the \verb|in-out| method (indeed, the \verb|in-out| method can be interpreted as a linearization of the SOCP relaxation about a ``cleverly'' sampled set of points), while providing the in-out method's lower approximation to \verb|CPLEX| increases the amount of work which \verb|CPLEX| needs to perform at each node in the branch-and-bound tree.} \end{itemize}

 \FloatBarrier